 The Smith family has lived in the Napa Valley since the mid 1960’s and today Hourglass is owned by Jeff Smith (who we first met with) and his wife Carolyn.
-Jeff’s father Ned was a real estate developer and had the foresight to recognize that people would be captivated not only by the scenic beauty of the Napa Valley but also by the wines produced from this region.
+Jeff’s father Ned Smith was a real estate developer and broker and had the foresight to recognize that people would be captivated not only by the scenic beauty of the Napa Valley but also by the wines produced from this region.
+Two of his most famous land transactions were to iconic wineries; he found and showed property that would eventually become the nearby Grace Vineyards (Dick & Ann Grace) and Stags’ Leap Winery (Carl Doumani).

 Aside from managing the vineyards and discussing viticulture Jeff’s other passion is terroir and geology.
 The name “hourglass” is an appropriate name for the original estate vineyard.
 During Jeff’s early involvement with this vineyard he realized he needed to introduce someone to the site who was trained in viticulture and who also had a background with the soils of the Napa Valley.
 Dr. Mark Kliewer (who was Dean of the viticulture program at UC Davis) visited the property and proclaimed this vineyard as potentially one of the great vineyard sites in the Napa Valley; it was Dr. Kliewer who described the location as being the middle of an hourglass.
 If one looks at the Napa Valley from a birds eye view the valley pinches down just north of St. Helena and then opens up again to the north.
 Their vineyard is located right at this geographical narrowing between the Mayacamas mountains to the west and the Vaca mountains to the east.